declan-morris/declanmorris.com/content/blog/terraformSecrets/index.md

 To use the above, source the script with `source prepareEnv.sh`, this will request you to login then add the environment variable to your current shell.
 After this you can use terraform as usual with `terraform apply` without needing to supply any aws credentials.

-You can check that the variables have been exported to the current shell by
+You can check that the variables have been exported to the current shell by executing `echo $AWS_ACCESS_KEY_ID`.
+This should print out the value you have saved as a secret in bitwarden under the login of `aws-terraform-keyid`.